silnrsi/team-scratch/Jan20-GitFlavoredMarkdown.md

 ![Andika](http://software.sil.org/media/site19/banner_image.jpg "Andika banner image")

-NOTE that the above is also a link to the actual image on the Andika product site.
+NOTE that the above is also a link to the actual full-size image on the Andika product site.